Google Search Console has been the resource Webmasters and SEOs use to track website performance.

 What is the New Google Search Console Beta?

-The new Google Search Console strips away the search data from Google Analytics, and provides the critical website performance data webmasters need to track, including daily clicks, impressions, average CTR (click through rate) and position without having to pull it from Google Analytics.
+The new Google Search Console strips away the search data from Google Analytics.
+Google Search Console provides the critical website performance data webmasters need to track, including daily clicks, impressions, average CTR (click through rate) and position without having to pull it from Google Analytics.

 You get visual snapshot and a graphical representation covering the last 12 months.